Chinthika/order-service-python/README.md

 ## Infrastructure as Code

-Terraform provisions AWS networking, EKS, kube-prometheus-stack, and public ingress components.
+Terraform provisions AWS networking, EKS, and public ingress components.
+Observability is handled by New Relic agents installed via the workloads module.

 Two-module workflow: run Terraform separately for the EKS cluster and for the workloads.